technovangelist/katacoda-scenarios/logsintro2/step2.md

 Datadog has a range of <a href="https://docs.datadoghq.com/integrations/#cat-log-collection" target="_datadog">Log supported integrations</a>.
 In order to enable the Log integrations pipeline in Datadog, pass the source name as a value for the source attribute with a docker label.

-1. Add the following label to the redis block in your docker-compose.yml file:
+1. Press CTRL-C in the terminal to stop docker-compose.
+Then add the following label to the redis block in your docker-compose.yml file:

   <pre><code>redis:
     (...)